Mean absolute scaled error

 In statistics, the mean absolute scaled error (MASE) is a measure of the accuracy of forecasts.
 It is the mean absolute error of the forecast values, divided by the mean absolute error of the in-sample one-step naive forecast.
-It was proposed in 2005 by statistician Rob J. Hyndman and Professor of Decision Sciences Anne B. Koehler, who described it as a "generally applicable measurement of forecast accuracy without the problems seen in the other measurements."
+It was proposed in 2005 by statistician Rob J. Hyndman and decision scientist Anne B. Koehler, who described it as a "generally applicable measurement of forecast accuracy without the problems seen in the other measurements."
 The mean absolute scaled error has favorable properties when compared to other methods for calculating forecast errors, such as root-mean-square-deviation, and is therefore recommended for determining comparative accuracy of forecasts.

 Rationale

 The mean absolute scaled error has the following desirable properties: